microsoft/NeuronBlocks/Tutorial.md

 - [Model Compression with Multi-Task Knowledge Distillation for Web-scale Question Answering System](https://arxiv.org/abs/1904.09636)

 #### <span id="task-6.1">6.1: Compression for Query Binary Classifier</span>
 This task is to train a query regression model to learn from a heavy teacher model such as BERT based query classifier model.
-The training process is to minimized the score difference between the student model output and teacher model output.
+The training process is to minimize the score difference between the student model output and teacher model output.
 - ***Dataset***
 *PROJECT_ROOT/dataset/knowledge_distillation/query_binary_classifier*:
     * *train.tsv* and *valid.tsv*: two columns, namely **Query** and **Score**.